Local Photographer Terry McCaulley Gives His Time and Talent to TAHS

 While you certainly couldn’t tell from the quality of his work, McCaulley’s interest in sports photography began out of frustration.

-“I bought my 1st good camera in 2009 when [my daughter] Katelyn was in high school.
-I wanted to capture photos of her cheering and I was tired of getting bad pics from point and shoot cameras,” said McCaulley.
+“I bought my first good camera in 2009 when [my daughter] Katelyn was in high school.
+I wanted to capture photos of her cheering and I was tired of getting bad pics from point-and-shoot cameras,” said McCaulley.

 What had started out as a quest for better family photos quickly developed into a full-time hobby.
 Terry estimates that he goes to at least 100 Tyrone sporting events a year, and rarely, if ever, leaves his camera at home.